 A private reception will be held in Butler Library (Lobby Level) prior to the Graduation Ceremony.
-Please arrive to the EAST entrance of Butler Library at 3:30 p.m.
-Members of our staff will be there to greet and guide you to the reception area.
-On Graduation day, the campus and the surrounding area is quite busy, so please allow additional travel time.
+Please arrive at the EAST entrance of Butler Library at 3:30 p.m.
+Members of our staff will be there to greet and guide you to the reception.
+On Graduation Day, the campus and the surrounding area is quite busy, so please allow additional travel time.
 Below you will find directions to Butler Library, and you may also view the campus map.

 DIRECTIONS TO BUTLER LIBRARY